-Right now, unless you're a health care or frontline essential worker, you're probably still waiting for your chance to get the COVID-19 vaccine.
+Right now, unless you're in a high-risk category, you're probably still waiting for your chance to get the COVID-19 vaccine.

 Your turn might be right around the corner — or it might not come for some time.
 Still, no matter where you are "in line," it helps to have a game plan for what to do in the minutes, days and months after receiving the vaccine, to continue to keep yourself and others safe.